jakestanley/jacodemon/Readme.md

 ### Minor features

+- Mapset overrides
+- If you didn't complete the last map, go back to pre-launch instead of map select
 - ZMAPINFO proper parser, there is a test lump in JacodemonTest.wad
 - Edit map set:
     - to set comp level manually